 It is thought great spotted kiwi have been in part protected by the high altitudes they live in.
 The harsh conditions make it tough going for the dogs, cats, ferrets and stoats that would otherwise prey on them.

 Less is known about great spotted kiwi populations than the other kiwi species.
-This is because the birds are still numerous, so research effort has instead been concentrated on species that are in serious trouble—such as rowi and Haast tokoeka.
+Because the birds are still numerous, research effort has instead been concentrated on species that are in serious trouble – such as rowi and Haast tokoeka.

 However, long-term intensive monitoring shows that populations of great spotted kiwi have remained remarkably stable over 20 years.

-One reason their populations appear to be stable, especially those in wet upland areas, is because most great spotted kiwi live in national parks, where dogs are banned and there are extensive tracts of protected native forest.
+One reason their populations appear to be stable, especially those in wet upland areas, is because most great spotted kiwi live in national parks, where dogs are banned and there are large areas of protected native forest.
 By comparison, in Northland, dogs are the biggest threat to brown kiwi.